 Make things easier.
 Does this simplify something that felt complicated?

-If a piece of content doesn’t hit at least one, it’s content for you, not for them.
+If a piece of content does not hit at least one, it is content for you, not for them.

-Content works the same way.
-When someone clicks on a blog post called “10 AI tools for content creators,” they don’t want 10 tools.
+When someone clicks on a blog post called “10 AI tools for content creators,” they do not want 10 tools.
 They want to create content faster (save time) or publish better content without hiring help (save money).
 The tool list is the feature.
 The outcome is the benefit.

 How to use this as a content filter